haikelthaqif/Neural-Network-Assignment-/README.md

 For this project, we implement a 2-input single unit Backpropagation neural network with a sigmoid activation function.
 The system reads data from a file named "training.txt" and reads parameters from another file named "params.txt."
 The parameters include initial weights and learning rate.
 The project uses a batch size of 1, meaning weights are updated for each example, and an epoch represents one complete run through the training set.

 The error measure used is the sum-of-squares-of-errors (SSE) or mean-squared-error (MSE) calculated over the entire training set.
 The expectation is that this error will decrease with training.
-During training, weights and errors are printed out after 2, 4, 8, 16, 32, etc., epochs and saved in a file named "SRNresults1.txt," where SRN should be replaced with your student registration number.
+During training, weights and errors are printed out after 2, 4, 8, 16, 32, etc., epochs and saved in a file named "XXXXresults1.txt,"

 Additionally, the project includes a testing phase where the network's ability to learn predefined weights is evaluated using different sets of initial weights and training data.